marksands/MSTextView/README.md

 A URL aware TextView for iOS

-## Background

-Over the summer, I found a hack that solved my problem of having an "in app Safari" for links activated from UITextViews.
-I made a demo project  [here](https://github.com/marksands/UITextViewLinkOptions) and even [blogged](http://52apps.net/post/879106231/method-swizzling-uitextview-and-safari) about it.
-However, I'm 99.9% sure that Apple won't allow this "hack" to go through the App Store.
-I know the API can handle this more effectively with entities, but I threw this little project together anyway since I needed something now.
-If you are using my hack, I suggest you switch to using this method if you need an immediate solution to get you through the app store.

 ## Installation

-Copy over all `MS` files into your project folder and you're all set.
-This includes `MSTextView.h`, `MSTextView.m`, `MSParser.h`, `MSParser.m`, and folders `MSNode/`, and `MSElement/`.
+Just copy over `MSTextView.m` `MSTextView.h` and `NSString+Replace.h` into your project folder and you're all set.

 # Using MSTextView

-This is a very early release, so be aware of bugs.
-I (hopefully) designed this to be a drop-in replacement of UITextView for each TextView that you wanted to have link aware.
+This is an early release, so be aware of bugs.
+I designed this to be a drop-in replacement of UITextView for each view that you wanted to have link aware.

 Make sure to include the header file `"MSTextView.h"` and use the protocol `<MSTextViewDelegate>` which is necessary for responding to your code when the user selects a link.
 The sample project has everything you need to get you started, or check out the code below.